AndrasKovacs/cpp-show/README.md

 cpp-show
 ========

-EDIT: it's just a learning project, and now highly it's deprecated and I'm sure there are many far more usable solutions.
-I advise not using this.
+*This was just a learning project, and now highly it's deprecated and I'm sure there are many far more usable solutions.
+I advise not using this.*

 Typeclass (or Concept) style implementation for generic and extensible conversion to `std::string`.